Fines and Penalties

 Loud snowmobiles and OHRVs are a primary cause of complaints from landowners and other trail users.
 All operators are encouraged to ride quiet vehicles.
 It is illegal to modify an exhaust system in any way that increases the noise level from that of the original muffler.

 Snowmobile noise levels must comply with the manufacturer specifications as contained in the requirements of the Snowmobile Safety and Certification Committee approval.
-Trail bikes and ATVs cannot emit noise levels that exceed 96 decibels.
+Snowmobiles manufactured after 2/1/2007 must display “SSCC Certified” on exhaust system.
+Trail bikes and ATVs cannot emit noise that exceeds 96 decibels.

 OHRVs designed for “closed course competition” may only be used at approved OHRV competitions, unless the OHRV is modified to meet all equipment requirements including muffler, spark arrestor and noise emissions.